johnathan-greenaway/cli-FSD/README.md

 # cli-FSD
-Use natural language to interface with your command line.
+Natural language driven autopilot for interfacing with your command line.

 A lightweight and portable autopilot utility for your CLI.
 Takes natural language as input and uses the OpenAI API to take the appropriate actions by generating and parsing shell scripts.
-Use safe mode to run as a companion that creates shell scripts in incremenrs to accomplish the users request.
+Run '''safe mode.py''' to run as a terminal companion that creates, stored and asks permission to execute scripts incrementally to accomplish the user's request.

 **Warning**: Giving LLMs shell-level access to your computer is dangerous and should only be done in sandbox or otherwise expendable environments.